yarrick/iodine/README-win32.txt

 2. Have one TAP32 interface installed

-3. Name the interface "dns"

-4. Make sure the interface does not have a default gateway set
+3. Make sure the interface does not have a default gateway set

-5. Run iodine/iodined as normal (see the main README file).
+4. Run iodine/iodined as normal (see the main README file).
    You may have to run it as administrator depending on user privileges.

-6. Enjoy!
+5. Enjoy!

 == Building on Windows: